 Testing Ferritin Levels

 Ferritin levels are not always tested, even when your iron levels are tested.
 If you notice excessive hair loss, ask your GP or trichologist to check them.
 However, it’s important to note that optimum ferritin levels for your hair are higher than those considered acceptable for your body.
-Again, this is down to your hair being a non-essential tissue.
+Again, this is because your hair is non-essential tissue.

 Foods Rich in Iron